-The tapecap files included in the distributed system include some generic device entries for both SunOS and Solaris such as "mtxb1" (Exabyte unit 1, Sun ST driver), "mthp2" (HP7880 9 track drive, unit 2), and so on which you may be able to use as-is to access your local magtape devices.
+The tapecap files included in the distributed system include some generic device entries such as "mtxb1" (Exabyte unit 1, Sun ST driver), "mthp2" (HP7880 9 track drive, unit 2), and so on which you may be able to use as-is to access your local magtape devices.
+The exact list of available device types depend on the platform in question.
 Most likely you will want to add some device aliases, and you may need to prepare custom device entries for local devices.
 There must be an entry in the tapecap file for a magtape device in order to be able to access the device from within IRAF.
-All magtape device names must being with the two-letter prefix "mt".
+All magtape device names must begin with the two-letter prefix "mt".